reportportal/docs/docs/developers-guides/DevelopACustomImportPlugin.md

 - **StartChildItemRqEvent**: For starting a child item, requiring a parent UUID.
 - **SaveLogRqEvent**: For saving logs which may include file attachments.

-## Conclusion
-Creating a custom import plugin for ReportPortal involves enhancing the platform's capabilities through specific logic encapsulated in an extension point and managing particular command for importing data.
-Following these steps and using the provided resources will equip you to develop a plugin tailored to your reporting needs and integrated seamlessly with ReportPortal.
+By following these steps and using the available resources, you can build an import plugin that is customized to your reporting requirements and integrates smoothly with ReportPortal.